Carterornis

 Carterornis is a genus of birds in the family Monarchidae that are found in Australia and Melanesia.

 Taxonomy

 When the genus Monarcha was split based on the results of a molecular phylogenetic study published in 2005, 3 species were moved to the resurrected genus Carterornis.
 The genus had originally been introduced by the Australian born ornithologist Gregory Mathews in 1912 with the white-eared monarch (Carterornis leucotis) as the type species.
+The genus name honors English ornithologist Thomas Carter (1863–1931).

 Species

 The genus contains the following species: